jingv/AutoOpenWPF/README.md

 Using System Tools to Open Some Files

+## data 7.8

+### Done

+* ChangeUI.
+Logic Change to Mouse Right Click
+* Add Class IniFileHandler.cs

+### Next

+* Add Definition Group
+* The File save infos of files to be opened, Change From Files.txt to Files.ini

 ## Data 7.7

 * Add Mouse_right_click
-* Organize Founction About File IO to FileHandler
+* Organize Function About File IO to FileHandler
 * Remove some old code

 ## Data 6.5